JulianGriffin11/SQL_Projects/Project 1 - Job Jury/project_sql/README.md

 ---

 ### 🔗 **Explore the Queries**
-For full SQL code, detailed comments, and execution steps, check the respective query files in this directory.
+For full SQL code, detailed comments, and execution steps, click the header links or check the respective query files in this directory!

+Yours in Solutions,
+Julian